What do the 4 “H’s” stand for?

-As a parent or guardian of a child in 4-H you support them and the club by attending our monthly club meetings and choosing a volunteer role (see link below).
-We’d love to see you at every monthly meeting, but we know schedules are jam-packed, so we ask that you and your child attend a minimum of 7 out of the 9 meetings in the school year.
+As a parent or guardian of a child in 4-H you support them and the club by attending our monthly club meetings, asking about what they did in their projects (or attending project meetings with them when appropriate) and choosing a volunteer role.
+We’d love to see you at every monthly meeting, but we know schedules are jam-packed, so we ask that you and your child attend a minimum of 7 out of the 9-10 meetings in the school year.

 Our club is powered by the energy of the kids and the parents that support them.
 Lead or co-lead a project or recruit someone with a special skill to lead one.
 If leading a project isn’t for you, our club still needs help in a variety of ways to keep going strong.
-See a complete list of ways to get involved here.
 At least one parent or guardian should sign up for a minimum of one volunteer job or role in the year.

 Why do we have monthly meetings?

 Monthly club meetings are led by the club’s officers with support from the club’s leaders.
 We cover club business, build community, develop leadership abilities and have fun!
 Read more about club meetings here.

 What are the projects?

 4‑H programs are grounded in the belief that kids learn best by doing.
 Kids complete hands-on projects in a positive environment where they receive guidance from Project Leaders.
 Projects can be led by adults or teens, which provides a unique leadership opportunity for our older members.
 Specific projects for our club will be revealed at the September and January club meetings, and can be found here after they are announced.